 Once you've created an eye-catching title tag, you want to make sure that you give them a compelling reason to click your search listing.
 Use your meta description tag to mention discounts, your large selection, your satisfaction and/or low price guarantee, warranties, free shipping - anything that will get them to want to visit your site.

-Better yet, employ this tip that Dave Hermansen - the face of Store Coach - fed me a few months back that I had never considered.
-Rather than guessing what types of things to put in your meta description, take advantage of the testing that others have already done for you.
+Better yet, rather than guessing what types of things to put in your meta description, take advantage of the testing that others have already done for you.
 As most people know, companies who spend money on AdWords text ads split test the heck out of those ads, changing them constantly in order to find which combination of words get the most clicks.
 Do a search for the keyword phrase you are trying to rank for, take note of the words companies are using in their ads, and use those words in your meta descriptions!

 Ever notice that some websites have all sorts of extra information in their search listings like rating stars, the number of reviews and prices?
 That is something done with "schema markup" (also called "rich snippets").
 Like putting something attention-getting in your title tag, schema markup - particularly rating stars - definitely catches the eyes of searchers.

 If you are lucky enough to be using a shopping cart that automatically inserts schema markup on product pages, you don't have to do anything.
 The shopping cart automatically inserts rating stars, the number of reviews, prices, availability, etc. into all of your product page markup.
 That markup eventually starts appearing in your organic search listings automatically.
-Our cart of choice - 3DCart - automatically inserts all kinds of rich snippets into the meta data about your products that Google picks up.
+Our two favorite shopping carts - Shopify and BigCommerce - both automatically insert all kinds of rich snippets into the meta data about your products that Google picks up.